PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 : Directory to save preprocessed VCF to.
 Default is the parent directory of the input VCF.

 -bf `<name>` <span class="altArg"><br />or --base-filename `<name>`</span>
 : Prefix of the output VCF files.
-Default is sample IDs from the input VCF(s).
+Default is the input base file name plus sample IDs.

 -k <span class="altArg"><br />or --keep-intermediate-files</span>
 : This option will help you save useful intermediate files, for example, a normalized, multiallelic VCF named `<base_input_file_name>.pgx_regions.normalized.multiallelic.vcf.bgz`, which will include all PGx regions from the first position to the last one in each chromosome as listed in the reference PGx VCF.